 Both hydroponic cultivation and soil cultivation require certain specific techniques.

-For example: in soil cultivation you must begin by germinating the seeds and then sow them in the substrate for indoor cannabis cultivation or outdoor cultivation.
-Hydroponic growers, meanwhile, have a variety of options at their disposal, including deep water cultivation (DWC), ebb and flow systems, bubbleponics, aeroponics, and more.
+For example, in soil cultivation you must begin by germinating the seeds and then sow them in the substrate for indoor or outdoor cannabis cultivation.

 Cannabis growing process